Skip to content

 getKVS (/api/states/get)type, key, keyIds, senderId, senderIds, fromHeight

 All endpoints also accept the pagination/control options (limit, offset, orderBy, returnUnconfirmed; returnAsset on /api/transactions).
-Beyond the amount filters, the SDK does not strip endpoint-inappropriate fields — it forwards what you pass, and the node ignores anything it does not apply.
+Beyond the amount filters, the SDK forwards endpoint-inappropriate filter fields and the node ignores anything it does not apply.
+Known control parameters from a different endpoint are instead dropped so they cannot become prefixed filters; the SDK warns at most once per endpoint and parameter when this happens.

 Filtering by multiple transaction types